NordVPN Black Friday Banner

 Bullhorn

-Unfortunately, while the hardware we're talking about today is plug-and-play, there is a hurdle in the software part of proceedings.
+Unfortunately, while the hardware we're talking about today is plug-and-play, there is a hurdle in the software part of the proceedings.
 You're going to need to create accounts and take mini-surveys and all sorts of things.
-Trust us when we say you don't want to do all that via a semi-ergonomic TV remote or a typo prone smartphone screen.
+Trust us when we say you don't want to do all that via a semi-ergonomic TV remote or a typo-prone smartphone screen.
 Break out a laptop and do all your input on the surest QWERTY in town.

 Boy streaming movie on tablet while laying on bed